krushnashete/krushnashete/README.md

 # Hi 👋, I'm Krushna

 I’m a passionate **Data Engineer** with experience in building scalable data pipelines and analytics solutions.
-I work with modern data tools like **AWS, Databricks, Delta Lake, and Pyspark**.
+I work with modern data tools like **AWS, Databricks, Delta Lake, and PySpark**.

 ---